lichess-org/lila/mongodb.md

 Scala integration
 -----------------

+### Driver and mapping

+lichess.org is built in scala using the Play2 web framework.
+The scala driver is [casbah](https://github.com/mongodb/casbah) which wraps the Java mongodb driver.

+Most of the time I map the mongodb documents to scala objects using [salat](https://github.com/novus/salat), a lightweight serialization library that does **not** use reflection.

 All models are immutable.
 In fact all lichess code is immutable.
 No increments, no setters, and no side effects (but haskell-style IO monads).